RaymondMik/Sass_boilerplate/README.md

 That's it!
 Everytime you made a change to your <code>.scss</code> files Sass will automatically compile and bundle them into your main <code>app.css</code> file.

 <h4>Sass Version</h4>
-There is a Sass version available in a separate branch called 'sass_version'.
+There is a version using standard Sass syntax instead of SCSS available in a separate branch called 'sass_version'.